alexwlchan/alexwlchan.net/src/_drafts/snapped-elastic.md

 ```

 Although this was only part of the reproduction, it was a useful clue: in particular, it helped identify the handful of fields that were actually interesting.
-The `cross_fields` query was also a hint: it was also the culprit in one of the previous bugs I found through Google, although I didn't make the connection immediately.
+The `cross_fields` query was also a hint: it was the culprit in one of the previous bugs I found through Google, although I didn't make the connection immediately.

 ## Reducing the size of the data